 You can twist them, curl them, pull them up high into a bun or style them into a mohawk.

-Locticians are coming up with creative dreadlock hairstyles every day.
+Locticians are coming up with creative dreadlock styles for ladies in Kenya daily.
 Additionally, dreadlocks salons have sprouted everywhere, and such competition is making these locticians very creative.

 Locking my hair ended years of weaving and braiding.
 Now, I wake up, pull them up and away from my face, and I am ready to leave.
 I rarely style my dreadlocks, but I am unlearning, and the collection of dreadlocks styles below inspires me daily.

 African Hairstyles YouTube Channels: Best Natural Hair Channels